-In Example 4.11 we showed that 91.10% of a manufacturer's analgesic tablets contained between 243 and 262 mg of aspirin.
-We arrived at this result by calculating the deviation, z, of each limit from the population's expected mean, $\mu$ , of 250 mg in terms of the population's expected standard deviation, $\sigma$ , of 5 mg.
-After we calculated values for z, we used the table in Appendix 3 to find the area under the normal distribution curve between these two limits.
+In Example 4.11 we showed that 91.10% of a manufacturer's analgesic tablets contain between 243 and 262 mg of aspirin.
+We obtained this result by calculating the deviation, z, of each limit from the population's expected mean, μ , of 250 mg in terms of the population's expected standard deviation, σ , of 5 mg.
+After calculating values for z, we used the table in Appendix 3 to find the area under the normal distribution curve between the two limits.